#7028 $750Suzy Perette evening dress, late 1950s

-In the 1950s, American women who could not afford couture but wanted the Paris look loved the Suzy Perette dress company.
-Every season they could expect to find beautifully made, affordable copies of the real thing from Perette.
+In the 1950s, those who could not afford couture but wanted the Paris look loved Suzy Perette's dresses—affordable and with fine finishing.

 The condition is excellent and wearable.